remult/remult/misc/public-api.md

    * @example
    * toInput: (val, inputType) => val?.toISOString().substring(0, 10)
    */
-  toInput?(val: valueType | null | undefined, inputType?: string): string
+  toInput?(val: valueType, inputType?: string): string /**
-  /**
    * Converts a string from an HTML input element to the valueType.
    *